Navigating taxes on rental income

 The passive-loss rules determine if you can take the loss against other income.
 If you can’t, you have to carry over the loss into another year, offsetting that year’s passive income.

-Usually, you can’t deduct passive losses from nonpassive income, like wages.
+Usually, you can’t deduct passive losses from non-passive income, like wages.
 You might have several sources of passive income, like multiple rental houses.
-If so, you can deduct the loss from one of them if the income covers it.
+If so, you can deduct the loss from them if the income covers it.
+If it does not, any excess loss is carried over to later years.

 Special loss allowance